Rhyming and Stealing

 The spread of a London ludling (Argots, Part 3)

 That another early term round the houses is rhymed with (and so used to mean) “trousers” also tells us the prevailing accent of the region is non-rhotic.
-This is a characteristic of many accents of England, but in the area in question the accent that dominates is so strongly associated with the argot it is often termed Cockney rhyming slang, though, as we shall see, there are other varieties.
+This is a characteristic of many accents of England, but in the area in question the dominant accent is so strongly associated with the argot it is often termed Cockney rhyming slang, though, as we shall see, there are other varieties.
 Cockney, though sometimes used to describe all Londoners, is distinctly working class and particularly of the city’s East End: it’s the dialect of Eliza Doolittle and Michael Caine.

 […] creating variations of idig at the neighborhood pool, making it even more impossible for boys and teachers to understand.